Downtown, Providence, Rhode Island: Remaking downtown

 During the industrialization of the late 19th century, an ever-expanding railroad industry emanated from Union Station, eventually resulting in the complete paving over of the Great Salt Cove and the two branches of the Providence River.
 The result of decades of expansion was the isolation of the state Capitol from the rest of downtown by an imposing mass of railroad tracks, often locally referred to as the "Chinese Wall".
 As rail traffic dropped off 75 percent by 1980, city planners saw an opportunity to open up central land for development and re-unify downtown with the Capitol.
 A new, smaller train station was built in 1986, located 0.5 mi north of its predecessor, and tracks were removed or routed underground.

 The new land precipitated a massive remaking of the character of the city's downtown.
 From 1975 until 1982, under Mayor Vincent Cianci, Jr, $606 million of local and national Community Development funds were invested.
 Roads were removed and the city's natural rivers were opened up and lined with a cobblestone-paved park called Waterplace Park in 1994, which became host to popular WaterFire festivals.
 Private and public developments followed, and the new area adjacent to the Capitol became known as "Capitol Center".

 Ushered in by the construction of the new train station (1986), development brought new buildings: The Gateway Building (1990), One Citizens Plaza (1991), Center Place (1992), a Westin hotel and Providence Convention Center (1993), Providence Place Mall (1999), Courtyard Marriott (2000), GTECH headquarters (2006), The Residences at the Westin (2007), Waterplace Towers condominiums (2007), and Capitol Cove still under construction.

 In 2007, the Renaissance Providence Hotel opened in the Masonic Temple building, which had been abandoned amidst the Great Depression a half century prior.

 The relocation of Interstate 195 (the "Iway" project) in the early 2000s sparked another boom of construction in the 2010s, including the Michael S. Van Leesten Memorial Bridge, which spans the Providence River, and the Point 225 building in 2019 (aka "Wexford Innovation Center"), designed by Ayers Saint Gross, and a riverfront park.
 As of September 2020, several other buildings in the area are under construction or proposed.

 Demographics

-According to the Providence Plan, a local nonprofit aimed at improving city life, 64% of residents are white and 8.6% are Asian (both above the citywide averages of 54.4% and 6.2% respectively), 12% of the population is African-American, 11% is Hispanic, and 1% is Native American; 43% of public school children speak a language other than English as their primary language.

-The median family income is $42,558, over $10,000 above the citywide average, but 14% of families live below the poverty line while nearly 3.7% receive some form of public assistance.
-A further problem is that 15% of children under the age of six have been exposed to high quantities of lead.
+For census purposes, the Census Bureau classifies Downtown as part of the Census Tract 8.
+This neighborhood had 4,931 inhabitants based on data from the 2020 United States Census.